 We all had so much fun.
 I really loved meeting so many new friends and spending the afternoon on Sarah’s property in her beautiful garden.

-If you would love to follow Sarah’s garden journey you can connect with her accounts below.
+If you would love to follow Sarah’s garden journey you can follow Sarah on Instagram, Country Style & Life.
 We would love to hear what garden projects you have planned for this Spring and Summer.